Shantanu0001/winspector/README.md

 **Gap:** WinSpector reads from the Sysmon event log.
 A privileged attacker can unload the Sysmon driver (`fltMC unload SysmonDrv`) or clear event logs faster than the 5-second poll interval, creating a blind spot.

 **Solution:** Replace event log polling with direct ETW (Event Tracing for Windows) consumption.
 The kernel providers `Microsoft-Windows-Kernel-Process` (GUID `{22FB2CD6-0E7B-422B-A0C7-2FAD1FD0E716}`) and `Microsoft-Windows-Kernel-Network` deliver process and network events in real time via callback, bypassing the event log entirely.
-This can be implemented in Python using `ctypes` to call `StartTrace`, `EnableTraceEx2`, `OpenTrace`, and `ProcessTrace` — no kernel driver required for the consumer side.
+This can be implemented in Python using `ctypes` to call `StartTrace`, `EnableTraceEx2`, `OpenTrace`, and `ProcessTrace` â€” no kernel driver required for the consumer side.
 Events arrive within milliseconds rather than at 5-second intervals, and log clearing has no effect on the ETW stream.

 ---

 ### Alert deduplication

-**Gap:** High-frequency events — such as repeated LSASS access by Task Manager — generate one alert per event, flooding the panel (66 alerts were observed in a single session during RULE-019 testing).
+**Gap:** High-frequency events â€” such as repeated LSASS access by Task Manager â€” generate one alert per event, flooding the panel (66 alerts were observed in a single session during RULE-019 testing).

 **Solution:** Add a deduplication layer in `alert_scorer.py` or `dashboard.py` that groups alerts by rule + entity within a rolling time window (e.g. 60 seconds).
 The first occurrence fires immediately; subsequent identical alerts within the window increment a counter rather than creating new entries.
 This is a straightforward in-memory change requiring no new dependencies.